Italian Delights - 2 days in Florence, the city of architectural marvels

 1. Florence Cathedral or the Cathedral of Santa Maria del Fiore

 You can spend an entire morning looking at it from different angles.
-We had seen pictures of the cathedral but standing in front of it, the beauty of this building looks surreal.
+We had seen pictures of the cathedral, but standing in front of it, the beauty of this building looks surreal.

 Please check their website for more details on the type of ticket you wish to buy and the validity of the ticket.

 Guided tours of the cathedral are also available.
-I am not a fan of guided tours, there is too much of history to swallow in a short time.
-But if you're interested, you will have to make advance bookings with tour operators.
+I am not a fan of guided tours, there is too much history to swallow in a short time.
+But if you're interested, you will have to make bookings with tour operators.

 The interior of the cathedral is also nice though not as stunning as the outer facade.
 You can easily spend an hour or so taking in the intricacies of its artwork.